SOLEGUIDE

 Why Does Your Shoe Size Change With Orthotics?

-An orthotic device sits inside your shoe and takes up space that was not there before.
+An orthotic sits inside your shoe and takes up space that wasn't there before.
 Even a thin over-the-counter insole adds height and volume.
 A thicker custom device adds considerably more.

 That extra volume makes the shoe tighter.
-Your toes may press against the front, your foot may feel cramped across the top, and your heel may slip upward because the shoe is now too shallow to hold it in place.
+Your toes press against the front, the top of your foot feels cramped, or your heel slips because the shoe is now too shallow to hold it properly.

-The solution is straightforward: you usually need a slightly bigger shoe.
+The fix is straightforward: you usually need a slightly bigger shoe.
 The question is how much bigger.

 How Much Bigger Should You Go?